-Our lab conducts research related to the human dimensions of natural resources with a focus on fisheries, marine and coastal systems, and Indigenous perspectives and rights.
+Our lab conducts research related to the human dimensions of natural resources with a focus on marine and coastal systems.
 Generally our research is collaborative and applied.
 We seek to develop collaborative relationships with natural resource-dependent communities to examine how they navigate both political and ecological changes in their resource systems.
 We draw from a variety of qualitative and quantitative methods to explore the social dimensions of natural resource issues.
 Ultimately, we use our research to consider how environmental management and planning can better incorporate community concerns and perspectives.

-Currently our lab is focused on six broad (and overlapping) research themes:
+Currently our lab is focused on several broad (and overlapping) research themes: